Fatih Tekke: Back to Turkey

-On 1 September 2010, Tekke signed a two-year contract with Besiktas J.K.
-However, he was only able to play a total of two games before he was sent to Ankaragücü, in the 2010–11 transfer window.
+On 1 September 2010, Tekke signed a two-year contract with Beşiktaş However, he was only able to play a total of two games before he was sent to Ankaragücü, in the 2010–11 transfer window.
 In the five matches he played for Ankaragücü, he scored three goals.
 In the summer transfer season of 2011, the newly promoted team, Orduspor, declared that they had purchased Tekke from Ankaragücü.
 Tekke was given the number 23 and the captaincy of the team.
 He then moved to Orduspor and retired soon after.
 He then became a manager.

 International career

-Tekke was in the Turkey national squad for U15, U16, U17, U18, U21, and for the Turkey national team.
-For U15, he played six matches and scored no goals.
-For U16, he played 18 matches and scored five goals, while also winning the UEFA European Under-16 Championship, held in Ireland.
-For U17, he played ten matches and scored no goals.
+Tekke was in the Turkey national squad for U-15, U-16, U-17, U-18, U-21, and for the Turkey national team.
+For U-15, he played six matches and scored no goals.
+For U-16, he played 18 matches and scored five goals, while also winning the UEFA European Under-16 Championship, held in Ireland.
+For U-17, he played ten matches and scored no goals.
 For U18, he played 13 matches and scored five goals.
-For U21, he only played one match.
+For U-21, he only played one match.
 Between 1998 and 2007, Tekke played 25 matches and scored nine goals for the Turkey national team.